Dirac-type conditions for spanning bounded-degree hypertrees: Notation

 {\bf Walks.} An ordered sequence $(x_1, \dotsc, x_n)$ of vertices from $H$ is a \emph{walk} if every $k$ consecutive vertices form an edge of $H$.
-We will often just write a walk as the juxtaposition of its vertices, i.e. $x_1 \dotsb x_n$.
+We will often just write $x_1 \dotsb x_n$ instead of $(x_1, \dotsc, x_n)$ when using walks.
 The \emph{length} of a walk is the number of its edges, e.g.~a walk on $n$ vertices has length $n - k + 1$.
 The order of the vertices is important: $x_1 x_2 \dotsb x_n$ will generally be a different walk than $x_n \dotsb x_2 x_1$ (even though they use the same vertices and edges).
 Note that a walk in which every vertex appears exactly once is a tight path in $H$.
-Slightly abusing notation, we will view a walk as a subgraph of $H$, so the $n-k+1$ edges of the walk constitute the walk.
+At some points we will use that a walk corresponds naturally to a subgraph of $H$ (instead of a sequence of vertices).